 - 1.13 As required by standard 2450 of PSIAS, the chief internal audit executive, is required to provide an annual report on the audit work carried out during the year and an opinion on the operation of controls within the Board.
-This opinion is used to inform the B a d's annual governance statement.
+This opinion is used to inform the Board's annual governance statement.
 Within the Board this role currently resides with MHA Henderson Loggie based on the work that MHA Henderson Loggie have undertaken. - 1.14 In our opinion, overall, the Board operates adequate internal control systems as defined in the Audit Needs Assessment.
-The audit and assurance work has not identified any significant gaps in he B a d's c n I envi n e n ha uld inc ease he isk inancial I ss.
+The audit and assurance work has not identified any significant gaps in the Board's control environment that would increase the risk of financial loss.
 This opinion has been arrived at taking into consideration the internal audit, risk management and other assurance work that has been undertaken during 2019/20 and in previous years since our original appointment in 2010.